MarciWhite/ChatApplication/README.md

 # ChatApplication
 A chat application with some basic security features.
 It was made before I started college as a solo project, that's why there is a lack of documentation.

+## DISCLAIMER
+THIS IS IN NO WAY SECURE, NEVER TRY TO IMPLEMENT YOUR OWN CRYPTO.
+THIS WAS DONE FOR EDUCATIONAL PURPOSES, WHERE SECURITY WAS NOT A PRIORITY.

 ## Libraries used
 - pymongo - database connection
 - socket - server-client connection